 Paying the PRICE:

-- C ompression with a bandage will limit swelling, and help to rest your knee joint.
+- Compression with a bandage will limit swelling, and help to rest your knee joint.
 A tubular compression bandage can be used.
-Mild pressure that is not uncomfortable or too tight, and does not stop blood flow, is ideal.
+Mild pressure which is not uncomfortable or too tight and which does not stop blood flow is ideal.
 A pharmacist will advise on the correct size.
 Remove before going to sleep.
 You may be advised to remove the bandage for good after 48 hours.
 This is because the bandage may limit movement of the joint which should normally be moving more freely after this time.
 However, bandages of the knee are sometimes kept on for longer to help keep swelling down and to keep the affected knee more comfortable.
-Ask your doctor what is best in your case.
+Ask your health professional what is best in your case.

-- E levation aims to limit and reduce any swelling.
-For example, keep your foot on the affected side up on a chair when you are sitting.
+- Elevation aims to limit and reduce any swelling.
+For example, keep your foot on the affected side up on a chair with a pillow under your knee when you are sitting.
 It may be easier to lie on a sofa and to put your foot on some cushions.
 When you are in bed, put your foot on a pillow.
 The aim is that your affected knee should be above the level of your heart.

 Avoid HARM for 72 hours after injury.
 That is, avoid:

 - Paracetamol and codeine: paracetamol is useful to ease pain.
 It is best to take paracetamol regularly, for a few days or so, rather than every now and then.
 An adult dose is two 500 mg tablets, four times a day.
-If the pain is more severe, a doctor may prescribe codeine, which is more powerful, but can make some people drowsy and constipated.
+If the pain is more severe, you may be prescribed codeine, which is more powerful but can make some people drowsy and constipated.

-- Anti-inflammatory painkillers: these drugs are also called non-steroidal anti-inflammatory drugs (NSAIDs).
+- Anti-inflammatory painkillers: these medicines are also called non-steroidal anti-inflammatory drugs (NSAIDs).
 They relieve pain and may also limit inflammation and swelling.
 There are many types and brands.
-You can buy two types (aspirin and ibuprofen) at pharmacies, without a prescription.
-You need a prescription for the others.
+You can buy some (eg, aspirin and ibuprofen) at pharmacies, without a prescription.
+You need a prescription for others.
 Side-effects sometimes occur with anti-inflammatory painkillers.
 Stomach pain, and bleeding from the stomach, are the most serious.
 Some people with asthma, high blood pressure, kidney failure, bad indigestion and heart failure may not be able to take anti-inflammatory painkillers.
 So, check with your doctor or pharmacist before taking them in order to make sure they are suitable for you.

 Also, if you are having surgery to repair a torn ACL (see below), it is thought that, theoretically, NSAIDs may not be a good idea to take for a long period of time after the surgery because they may have an effect on the success of the surgery.

 This may be helpful after some knee ligament injuries.
-Physiotherapy may help to improve the range of movement in your injured knee.
-Exercises may also be suggested to help strengthen the muscles that support your knee joint.
-If you are considering surgery to repair a torn knee ligament, you may be advised to have physiotherapy before the operation.
+A physiotherapist or sports therapist may be able to help you to improve the range of movement in your injured knee.
+Exercises will also be suggested for you to do regularly at home to help strengthen the muscles that support your knee joint.
+If you are considering surgery to repair a torn knee ligament, you may be advised to see a physiotherapist before the operation.

 Sometimes surgery may be suggested after a knee ligament injury.
 This is more likely if: